GabiSza/Marvel-App-with-React/README.md

 ## Description

-This App is for Marvel fans who want to search for Marvel movies that include their favorite Marvel characters.
+This App is for Marvel fans who want to search for Marvel movies by character and see a list of all Marvel movies featuring that character.

-It will also include a timeline of Marvel movies based not on release date, but on the date of the movie in the Marvel timeline.
+Future / hoped for features will include: a timeline of Marvel movies based on chronological - within the Marvel Cinematic Universe - date, rather than release date; a gallery page of Marvel movie images; and an additional search page that returns suggested similar movies.

 ### Dependencies